 Artek’s collection is based on the original idea of standards and systems, initiated by Alvar Aalto’s bent wood experiments that resulted in the L-leg system.
 The L-leg, a solid wood leg with a laminated part bent at 90°, was patented in 1933 and quickly became a standard component of Aalto’s furniture designs.
 The standard and system thinking makes the furniture range versatile and allows it to be customised for individual projects.
 Artek’s furniture can be found in various types of spaces: public areas, private homes, museums, schools, restaurants, hotels and offices.

-Artek's headquarter is in Helsinki, Finland, where Artek also operates four retail spaces: the Artek flagship store at Esplanadi, Artek 2nd Cycle, Artek Aitta and the Vitra Store Helsinki.
+Artek's headquarter is in Helsinki, Finland, where Artek also has a flagship store in middle of the town.
 International offices are located in New York, Tokyo, Stockholm and Berlin, where the international marketing team is based.